normandy14/jupyterInsuranceLab/README.md

 - region: the beneficiary's residential area in the US, northeast, southeast, southwest, northwest.

 - charges: Individual medical costs billed by health insurance

-## Project Objective
-The purpose of this project to practice data analytics skills.
-Programming takes most of my time, but after building several web applications with Python, the learning time to learn Pandas, Matplotlib, Scipy, Scikit-learn was relatively short.

-This Jupyter lab notebook focuses on EDA, exploratory data analsys; as well as OLS (Ordinary Least Squares), also known as linear regression, at the end of the notebook.